zcubbs/oauth-showcase/README.md

 # OAuth Showcase

-This is a simple showcase of the OAuth 2.0 authorization code flow written in GO.
-With a server and a client.
+This is a simple showcase of OAuth 2.0 Client written in GO.
+Comes with a dummy oauth server.
-Both components are fully customizable and can be used as a template for your own projects.
+Both components are fully customizable and can be used as a template for your tests.

 ## Client